 How do neurons communicate with each other?

-Action occurs at the synapse, the point of communication between two neurons or between a neuron and a target cell, such as a muscle or gland.
+The action occurs at the synapse, the point of communication between two neurons or between a neuron and a target cell, such as a muscle or gland.

-At the synapse, the firing of an action potential in one neuron (the presynaptic or sending neuron) causes the transmission of a signal to another neuron (the postsynaptic or receiving neuron) that makes the postsynaptic neuron more or less likely to fire its own action potential.
+At the synapse, the firing of an action potential in one neuron (the presynaptic or sending neuron) causes the transmission of a signal to another neuron (the postsynaptic or receiving neuron) that makes the postsynaptic neuron more or less likely to fire its action potential.